black-codher-bootcamp-2022-daly/unit-01-github-fundamentals-homework-tanatswak/Learnings.md

 - Waterfall Project Management
 - Agile Project Management

-I have introduced to key HTML principles,GITHUB and Git fundamentals, push and pull requests
+I have introduced to key HTML principles,GITHUB and Git fundamentals, push and pull requests.

 I am still a little confused about terminal and push/pull requests, branching, comitting but will be able to grasp this as time goes by